moraneus/TP-DejaVu/README.md

 6. **Build Artifact**: Go to `Build -> Build Artifacts`, select `dejavu`, and then select `Build`.

-The `dejavu.jar` file will be created in the output directory you specified in the artifact configuration.
+The `tpdejavu.jar` file will be created in the output directory you specified in the artifact configuration.

 #### ⚠️ Important Note on Scala Versions